 Mattress height can determine the overall look of your bed.
 We design each bed with approximate mattress measurements in mind.
 However, a box spring and mattress combinations may require custom modifications and may change the aesthetic of the bed you choose.

-To help give you a visual cue, a standard dining room table stands at 30″, and an accompanying chair is generally 18″ from floor to seat.
+Consider this, a standard dining room table stands at 30″, and an accompanying chair is generally 18″ from floor to seat.
 Do you want a bed that you have to climb up into or one that you can easily fall into?

 Some adjustments that can be made to the design of the bed include lowering or raising the side rails to reach your maximum height (this is why it is essential to know your mattress height).
 Other modifications can be made to accommodate your existing mattress and box spring, like raising or lowering the height of the headboard, as some mattresses may be flush to the footboard or potentially cover three-quarters of the headboard.

-Each of our designs come with side tables that help complete your bedroom set.
+Each of our designs comes with side tables that help complete your bedroom set.
 For those beds that do not have a side table in their collection, our Minimus Tables and Companion Tables are a perfect fit.
 When you decide on the table that will complete your look, you must then consider the height.
 How high or low do you want to reach from your bed?
 Generally, about 2″ above or below the mattress is where you want the top of the table to be.
 If you’re going to work with your existing nightstands, be sure to measure your mattress to decide on the height of your bed legs so they will fall within that 2″ window.

 All of the beds in the Thos.
 Moser catalog can be built in a variety of sustainably harvested wood species but are traditionally built in either Allegheny Cherry or Missouri Walnut.
 Once your bed has been assembled and built to your exact specifications, it will be sent to our finishing department.
 Here we apply our standard oil and wax finish to help protect and bring out the inherent beauty of the wood grain.
 Upon request, your bed can be finished in oil and lacquer.
 Each bed also comes with its own standard hardware that is perfectly matched to enhance the design and style of the bed, and in some instances, may be interchangeable and customized.
 Our bolt covers range from silver nickel, brass, matching tear-drop wood, and hammered copper.